Consulting in Uncertainty

 "Consulting in Uncertainty is a must-read for consultants who’ve had client projects result in anything but complete success.
 This contemporary perspective of consulting provides evidence that traditional consulting often lacks the human and emotional inquiry necessary to deal with our clients.
 Brooks and Edwards concede that we must rethink our consulting approach if we are to get to the root of the client/consultant issue.
 I’ll re-read this book again and again – it makes transparent the invisible but important human element of emotions and inquiry." - Therese Yaeger, Professor, College of Business, Benedictine University, USA.

 @Contents:PART I. Rethinking Consulting as Inquiry 1.
 The Changing Consulting Story 2.
 Shifting to an Inquiry Model 3.
 The Consultant’s Stance PART II.
 Inquiry into Relationship 4.
 Emotional Inquiry 5.
 Relationship 6.
 Consulting in a Transcultural and Transnational World PART III.
 Skills of Inquiry 7.
 Facilitating Inquiry 8.
 Learning the Organization 9.
 Methods of Inquiry

-Ann Brooks is currently Professor of Adult Education at Texas State University, USA.
+Ann Brooks is a Professor of Adult Education at Texas State University, USA.

-Kathy Edwards is a faculty member in the Management Department of the McCombs School of Business at the University of Texas at Austin, USA.
+Kathy Edwards is a faculty member in the Management Department at the University of Texas at Austin, USA.